Also known as: Mononeuritis multiplex, Mononeuropathy multiplex, Multifocal neuropathy or Peripheral neuropathy - mononeuritis multiplex

 - Occupational therapy

-- Orthopedic help (for example, appliances such as wheelchairs, braces, and splints)
+- Orthopedic help (for example, a wheelchair, braces, and splints)

 - Physical therapy (for example, exercises and retraining to increase muscle strength)